sirenard/SBSSS/README.md

 # SBSSS
-Step By Step Simplex Solver is an insane simplex solver that generate that show all the algorithm steps.
+Step By Step Simplex Solver is an insane simplex solver that generates and shows all the algorithm steps.
 Yes it has already been done, but I'm actually bored.

 ## Utilisation (flemme de faire en anglais)